tomarashwani200112/EV-Data-Visualisation-/README.md

 - **Python** with:
   - `pandas` for data wrangling
   - `matplotlib` and `seaborn` for static plots
-  - `plotly` (if used) for interactive visualizations
+  - `plotly` (if used) for interactive visualisations
   - `numpy` for basic numerical operations

 ---

 ## 💡 Why This Project Matters

-- Visualization helps turn complex datasets into understandable insights
+- Visualisation helps turn complex datasets into understandable insights
 - Supports better decision-making in EV policy, marketing, and infrastructure planning
 - Encourages clean mobility and sustainable transport adoption